openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Model optimization could be performed within Hugging Face or directly using NNCF as described :doc:`here <weight_compression>`.

-Inference code that uses native API cannot benefit from Hugging Face pipelines, hence you need to write your own or take it from the examples available.
-Below are few examples of popular Generative AI scenarios:
+Inference code that uses native API cannot benefit from Hugging Face pipelines.
+You need to write your custom code or take it from the available examples.
+Below are some examples of popular Generative AI scenarios:

 * In case of text Large Language Models (LLMs), this includes tokenization, inference and token selection loop, and de-tokenization.
 In case if token selection involves beam search, this also needs to be written.
 * For Image generation models you need make a pipeline that includes several model: inference for source (e.g. text) encoder models, inference loop for diffusion process and inference for decoding part.
 Scheduler code is also required.